BridgerSilk/PyBlock/README.md

 <h1 align="center">🌍 PyBlock</h1>
 <p align="center">
-  PyBlock is a powerful plugin for Minecraft servers that lets you write server-side logic using <b>Python</b> instead of Java.
+  PyBlock is a powerful plugin for Minecraft servers that lets you write server-side logic using <b>Python</b> instead of Java during runtime.
 Built with <a href="https://www.jython.org/">Jython</a>, it provides a <b>flexible and scriptable</b> way to control in-game behavior with ease.
 </p>

 <p align="center">